getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 **The objective for this page is that a developer can easily view the breadcrumbs sent for this SDK.**
 {% endcomment %}

 Sentry uses _breadcrumbs_ to create a trail of events that happened prior to an issue.
-These events are often similar to traditional logs, but have the ability to record more rich structured data.
+These events are often similar to traditional logs, but can record more rich, structured data.
 For example, Sentry automatically records certain events, such as changes to the URL and XHR requests to add context to an error.

 ## What Sentry Sends Automatically